NeoResearch/neo2-yellowpaper/sections/08_dBFT.md

 * Every `committed` replica broadcasts a commit message, and as soon as node $i$ has received $2f+1$ commit messages, node $i$ is `committed-local`.
 It is guaranteed that, eventually, even with the occurrence of change views, a system with `committed-local` nodes with become `committed`.

-PBFT considers that clients interact and broadcast messages directly to the primary node, then receiving independent responses from 2f+1 nodes in order to move forward (to the next operation).
+PBFT considers that clients interact and broadcast messages directly to the primary node, then receiving independent responses from $2f+1$ nodes in order to move forward (to the next operation).
 This is a similar situation for NEO blockchain, where information is spread by means of a peer-to-peer network, but in this case, the location of consensus nodes is unknown (in order to prevent direct delay attacks and denial of service).
 One difference is that, for PBFT, clients submit atomic and independent operations for a unique timestamp, which are processed and published independently.
-For NEO blockchain, consensus nodes have to group transactions into batches, called blocks, and this process may lead to the existance of thousands valid blocks for a same height, due to different groupings (different combinations of transactions).
+For NEO blockchain, consensus nodes have to group transactions into batches, called blocks, and this process may lead to the existence of thousands valid blocks for a same height, due to different groupings (different combinations of transactions).
 So, in order to guarantee block finality (a single and unique block can exist in a given height), we may have to consider situations where the "client" (block proposer) is also faulty, which is not considered on PBFT.

 ## NEO dBFT core modifications {#sec:NEOdBFT}

- We highlight some differences between PBFT and dBFT:
+ In summary, we highlight some differences between PBFT and dBFT:

 * One block finality to the end-users and seed nodes;
 * Use of cryptographic signatures during different phases of the procedures in order to avoid exposure of nodes commitment to the current block;
-* Ability of proposing blocks based information sharing of block headers;
+* Ability of proposing blocks based information sharing of block headers (transactions are shared and storage in an independent syncronization mechanism);
 * Avoid double exposure of block signatures by disable change views after commitment phase;
-* Regeneration mechanism able to recover failed nodes both in local hardware and software P2P consensus layer.
+* Regeneration mechanism able to recover failed nodes both in the local hardware and in the network P2P consensus layer.

 <!-- In this sense, novel tools and strategies can still be incorporated in the current dBFT in order to design an even more robust and reliable multi-agent agent based consensus mechanism. -->